-This is the only postgraduate course available in the UK that specifically supports the distinctive leadership development for people at all levels of Catholic education, integrating a Catholic philosophy of education with the principles and practice of effective school leadership.
+This programme is unique in that it is the only Catholic School Leadership Masters’ programme offered currently in the UK, supporting specifically the distinctive leadership development for people at all levels of Catholic education, integrating a Catholic philosophy of education with the principles and practice of effective school leadership.

 Why study Catholic School Leadership: Principles & Practice?

 This highly regarded postgraduate degree will be of interest to all who hold or are aiming for leadership positions in Catholic schools and colleges.

 About one-third of the 150-plus students are senior leaders - head teachers and college principals; deputies and assistant heads.
 The other two-thirds are subject or pastoral leaders, primary curriculum coordinators, classroom leaders or aspiring school leaders.

 All are welcome and will enjoy participating.
 Securing quality leaders committed to modelling leadership on Christ constitutes one of the key challenges for Catholic and indeed all Christian schools.

 This course aims to promote a vision that sees the maintenance of a balance between school improvement and Catholic distinctiveness as a feature of the mission of schools and colleges.

 Several students have cited the flexibility of this degree as a particular advantage since it is possible to complete the programme within one to five years.

 The variety of modes of delivery, including blended and full-distance, also makes the programme especially attractive.
 The combination of personalised learning and tutorial support - together with the excellent reading materials and online resources - is noted by students as distinctive.

 The course helps students understand the core aims and values of a Catholic school while encouraging them to reflect upon the reality of practice within their schools.